 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Assignment module.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Assignment module.

 Note: This page is about the new Assignment module in Moodle 2.3 onwards.
 For documentation about Assignments (2.2), see Assignment module in the 2.2 docs.